daljas/ops-reading-notes/reading.md

  2. What are the commands to change directories, list the file’s contents and rename/move files?

-   You use MV and ls commands to move and rename and change directories.
+   You use MV and ls commands to move and rename and cd change directories.

  3.What are relative and absolute paths?
 What is special about starting with a ~ (tilde) or a ‘/’ character in the path?